Sitzkrieg23/ChatInterfaceAssessment/README.txt

---The user's message as well as a "Loading response..." message will appear in a chat window --The user has the option to clear the chat history by pressing the "Clear" button --Note that the post action takes a bit of time and on more complex requests the API post action might timeout
+--The user's message as well as a "Loading response..." message will appear in a chat window --The user has the option to clear the chat history by pressing the "Clear" button --Note that the post action takes a bit of time and on more complex requests the API post action might timeout --Please note that the APi Key might need to be updated if the application gives a 401 error.
+This can be done by getting an API Key on OpenRouter and assigning it to the APIKey variable.

 Chosen Hosting Model
 --Blazor Server was chosen as per recommendation by the assessment document